mrncstt/blog/content/about.md

     - Grupo de discussão sobre o ecossistema de dados abertos e controle social no estado do Rio Grande do Norte.

 --------
  I have done graduation in B.E.
-Production Engineering from the Federal University of Rio Grande do Norte (Brazil), I'm currently working as a Data Analyst.
+Production Engineering from the Federal University of Rio Grande do Norte (Brazil), I'm currently working with Data Analysis.
 I'm enthusiastic about data culture and problem-solving and my favorite card is "conquering 24 territories of my choice" in War.

 Projects I participate in: